Join one of the most productive agricultural counties in the nation.

 Gateway to a Global Market

 Ideally located midway between Seattle and Vancouver, BC, Whatcom County gives you a front-row seat to Washington’s booming export economy.
-With a deepwater marine port, railway access, an international airport, and quick access to I-5, Whatcom County’s ideal location can help your locally-grown crops reach a global market.
-In fact, $14.8 billion worth of exports pass through Whatcom County’s five ports of entry every year.
-For example, Darigold’s Lynden plant produces and exports more than 1.2 billion pounds of powdered milk annually.
+With railway access, opens in a new windowBellingham Shipping Terminal, opens in a new windowan international airport, and quick access to I-5, Whatcom County’s ideal location can help your locally-grown crops reach a global market.
+According to the opens in a new windowInternational Mobility and Trade Corridor Program (IMTC) in 2020, $18.8 billion (USD) crossed the Cascadia Gateway (Whatcom County’s five ports of entry with Canada).
 Contact us to learn more.

 An Agriculture Success Story

-Here’s what Paul Sangha, owner of Mountain View Berries, said about his experience running a berry farm in Whatcom County: “Our land here is the best for all sorts of crops and farming.
-Whatcom county is so vast with resources from farms, processors, and customers who all make this a great area to live.
+Here’s what Paul Sangha, owner of Mountain View Berries in Everson, said about his experience running a berry farm in Whatcom County: “Our land here is the best for all sorts of crops and farming.
+Whatcom County is so vast with resources from farms, processors, and customers who all make this a great area to live.
 We have been blessed to grow our business Mountain View Berries, and our family with the support of other businesses and people in the community. ”

 CONTACT YOUR AGRICULTURAL SUPPORT TEAM